habitat-sh/core-plans/kubernetes/README.md

 # Kubernetes

+NOTE: This plan requires at least 8 GB of RAM to compile (according to [this issue on the Kubernetes project](https://github.com/kubernetes/kubernetes/issues/65481)).
+This means it cannot be built in Builder at this time.
+You will need to manually build it on a workstation with at least 8 GB of RAM then upload it to Builder from your workstation.

 The Kubernetes plan provides the Kubernetes binaries for controller and worker nodes.
 It can be used as a base for custom plans and serves as a base package for the `core/kubernetes-*` subpackages, i.e.